mrthreeplates/TRS-80_floppy_remapper/Installation.md

 ## Installation in a Model 4 Gate array

 1. Disassemble your TRS-80 so that you have access to the motherboard.
-1. Install a socket for the remapper board (refer to instructions above).
+1. Install a socket for the remapper board.
 1. Connect the "Run mode" jumper on the back of the remapper board.
 1. Plug in the remapper board into the socket.
 <br/>![Model 4ga](/images/install-m4ga-v3.jpg)